Segrel/lg-controller/README.md

 # lg-controller

-WiFi-connected LG television RS-232 controller with mobile web frontend.
+WiFi-connected LG TV RS-232 controller with web frontend.
+Made for ESP32.

 For a list of LG RS-232 control commands, check your user manual or find one [online](https://www.lg.com/us/commercial/documents/47wv30bs-owner-manual.pdf).